 The S24 lineup will likely use the 8 Gen 3, which there are many rumors about already.
 The 8 Gen 3 prototype tests score well on Geekbench 5.
 They might surpass Apple’s 3nm A17 Bionic for the first time in CPU scores.

 There are also rumors of Wi-Fi 7 for faster and more stable internet speeds over broadband.

 Samsung is alternating between curved and flat screens.
-The S20 and S22 Ultra had drastic and noticeable curves, but the S21 Ultra was a flat screen.
-The S23 Ultra is nearly flat too, and the curve is negligible.
+The S20 and S22 Ultra had drastic and noticeable curves, but the S21 Ultra had a flat screen.
+The S23 Ultra is nearly flat, too, and the curve is negligible.

 We might see Samsung return to a curve with the S24 Ultra, but we’re unsure.
 2023 was the first time Samsung lost to Xiaomi and Apple with peak brightness numbers.

 Peak HDR brightness is usually a meaningless marketing gimmick.
 Specific bright pixels of the screen light up under extreme sunlight only when streaming an HDR-certified video.